davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.3.6
+Various improvements to Aces Up ...
+* Added a setting to drag any card into a space, not just an ace.
+* Set a maximum size for cards so they don't get too big.
+* Made the banner lower so you can see the end game cards.

 ## v1.3.5
 * Added a new game: Flower Garden.